lohhaoyuan/lohhaoyuan/README.md

 Who I am:
 * short-ish
+* student
-* student developer
+* developer
 * classical music enthusiast
 * bubble tea addict
 * nothing you exorcists need to worry about

-Things I mess around with:
+planes of existence in which i do stuff:
 * Web Development
 * App Development
 * Robotics